refactorized/resume/README.txt

                                                        -[ MVP ]-

-This resume is a minimal viable product of an eventually amazing webpage.
+This resume constitutes a minimal viable product of an eventually amazing webpage.
 Surely, as a resume for a seasoned engineer in the web development space, not just any webpage will suffice, but development time is in opposition to opportunity cost.
 Instead this plaintext document seeks to deliver 80% of that value in 20% of the time.

                                                    -[ Introduction ]-